Medically reviewed by Drugs.com. Last updated on Jun 2, 2021.

-Ventricular fibrillation, an emergency that requires immediate medical attention, causes the person to collapse within seconds.
+Ventricular fibrillation is an emergency that requires immediate medical attention.
 It's the most frequent cause of sudden cardiac death.
-Emergency treatment includes cardiopulmonary resuscitation (CPR) and shocks to the heart with a device called a defibrillator.

-Loss of consciousness is the most common sign of ventricular fibrillation.
+Collapse and loss of consciousness is the most common symptom of ventricular fibrillation.

 - Chest pain